sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   What are the two conditions that need to be met before Spring Boot's auto-configuration create DataSource bean that represents MySQL?
-    (Answer: mysel driver in the classpath and crendentials)
+    (Answer: MySQL driver in the classpath and credentials)

 -   So when we are running our pal-tracker app locally and in GitHub Actions with database, we have to provide database credentials (as environment variables in our lab but could be from property file) but we did not have to do that when we are running the same application in PCF.
 How is it done?
-(Hunter talked about this.)

 -   We know that when we are running pal-tracker app locally, Spring Boot creates a `DataSource` bean from the environment-variable provided database credentials, which is then used to create `JdbcTemplate`